 Expanding is a great way to create multiple revenue streams and diversify.
 But for your company, it is a bad idea.
 Here is why you should focus:

 - Crawl before you walk – I don’t mean to offend you, but your business is like a baby.
-You are naive and you still have a lot to learn, but you probably want to do what all of the other big boys are doing.
-If you try and run before you can even walk, you’ll just get hurt (or in the business world, make a lot of mistakes).
+You are naive, and you still have a lot to learn, but you probably want to do what all of the other big boys are doing.
+If you try to run before you can even walk, you’ll just get hurt (or in the business world, make a lot of mistakes).

 - Don’t spread yourself too thin – there isn’t enough time in the day to run multiple businesses.
 You are more likely to succeed if you put all of your time and energy into one company.

 - Dominate first – your company will be worth a lot more if you are the leader in your space.
 Before you expand, you should try to become the leader in your space.